On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Preliminaries

 are tilting bundles.
 Note that these tilting bundles come from full strong exceptional collections of the derived category $\D(\PP^n)$ of $\PP^n$ that are called the \textit{Beilinson collections}. \end{eg}

-Once we fined a tilting bundle on a variety, we can construct an equivalence between the derived category of the variety and the derived category of a non-commutative algebra that is given as the endomorphism ring of the tilting bundle.
-This is a generalization of classical Morita theory.
+A tilting bundle on a variety gives an equivalence between the derived category of the variety and the derived category of a non-commutative algebra that is given as the endomorphism ring of the tilting bundle.
+This is a generalisation of classical Morita theory.

 \begin{thm} Let $\Tilt \in \D(X)$ be a tilting bundle on a smooth quasi-projective variety $X$.
 If we set $\Lambda := \End_X(\Tilt)$, we have an equivalence of categories

 and the quasi-inverse of this functor is given by